Skip to content

 Pro Tips

-Don't just focus on protein; ensure a 3:1 or 4:1 carbohydrate-to-protein ratio for optimal glycogen replenishment, particularly after endurance efforts, to fully restock energy stores.
+Don't just focus on protein; a 3:1 or 4:1 carb-to-protein ratio is often ideal for glycogen replenishment in endurance athletes after long or high-intensity sessions.

 Recovery in a can